mguleryuz/foundry/memory-bank/systemPatterns.md

 - **Multi-network Support**: Contracts designed to work on multiple EVM chains
 - **Versioning Strategy**: Contracts versioned for future upgrades
 - **Error Handling**: Custom errors with descriptive names for easier debugging
+- **Treasury Design**: Simplified approach for testing with clear separation of concerns

 ## Security Considerations